 Published at the end of 2016 in the Journal of Evidence-Based Complementary and Alternative Medicine, researchers updated an extensive review of antimicrobial properties of essential oils.
 Not surprisingly, many of the essential oils referenced in the article are traditionally associated with the winter months.

 You can blend these essential oils with carrier oils and rubbing alcohol to create your own antiviral and antibacterial spray.
 This is great for disinfecting hands and surfaces without toxic chemicals.
-This recipe allows for you to choose your own delicious essential oil scents to create a sprayable sanitizer.
-Cinnamon, clove, and tea tree oils blend very well together, making holiday fragranced and highly potent antimicrobial spray.
+This recipe allows you to choose your own delicious essential oil scents to create a sprayable sanitizer, or you can try our own Everyday Antibacterial Blend made with Cinnamon, Clove, and Tea Tree oils very well together, making holiday fragranced and highly potent antimicrobial spray.